binerogroup/documentation/networking/subnet/dhcp.rst

 Add a route using the cloud management portal
 ---------------------------------------------

-To add a route using the :doc:`/getting-started/managing-your-cloud/cloud-management-portal`
+To add a route by using the :doc:`/getting-started/managing-your-cloud/cloud-management-portal`

 - Press **Networking** and then **Networks** in the sidebar menu.